DeskproApps/docusign/README.md

 ## **About the app**
 Docusign is an eSignature platform that lets users securely send, sign, and manage documents online.
-Our DocuSign integration links Docusign contacts to Deskpro users, allowing agents to view the status of a contact’s envelopes directly within Deskpro without needing to switch between systems.
+Our Docusign integration links Docusign contacts to Deskpro users, allowing agents to view the status of a contact’s envelopes directly within Deskpro without needing to switch between systems.

 ## **Setting up the app in Deskpro**
 You can follow our [setup guide](./SETUP.md) for a step-by-step guide to setting up the Docusign app in Deskpro.